brehen/master-thesis/docs/thesis_essay/essay.md

 on any hardware.

-This master thesis explores the hyphothesis "it is possible to develop a FaaS platform that scale to zero, without losing availability, but the price is that we run WebAssembly."
-To test this, we will develop a prototype FaaS written in Rust, and attempt to scale to zero by implementing a simple service for serving memes on the internet that is always available, but energy efficient.
+This master thesis explores the hyphothesis "it is possible to develop a FaaS platform that scale to near-zero resource usage without comprimising availability, by exclusively running WebAssembly modules".
+To test this, we will develop a prototype FaaS written in Rust, and attempt to scale to near-zero by implementing a simple service for serving memes on the internet that is virtually always available, but also more energy efficient than contending alternatives.

 ## Background